jamesgiff5/Olist_Ecommerce_Data_project/README.md

 ## 🔧 Challenges & Lessons Learned

-- Discovered how delivery performance and freight cost vary dramatically across Brazil’s diverse regions—and how to reflect that nuance in a dashboard.
-- Learned to calculate and compare weighted vs. unweighted averages, especially when visualizing state-level KPIs.
-- Recognized when certain analyses added little business value and removed them to improve dashboard clarity and focus.- Designed a freight efficiency benchmark (“20% ceiling”) to help identify underperforming regions at a glance.
+- Learned how to identify performance benchmarks like freight efficiency ceilings and apply them to uncover hidden cost issues.
-- Balanced technical detail (SQL logic, data caveats) with accessibility for non-technical viewers through concise tooltips and reference lines.
+- Balanced technical accuracy (e.g., weighted averages, freight normalization) with dashboard clarity and usability.
+- Refined the scope of analysis by removing low-impact visuals, improving storytelling and focus.
-- Practiced aligning visual semantics (e.g., map color gradients) to user intuition—dark blue always signals “good.”
+- Practiced aligning visual design with user intuition, for example, using map color gradients to highlight state performance.
-- Built a repeatable project structure with organized query folders, outputs, and clear documentation for each insight.
+- Developed a repeatable project structure with organized queries, clean outputs, and documented insights for every chart.

 ## 🧭 Opportunities for Further Exploration
 This project focused on core commerce tables but left several areas unexplored.
 Future analysis could include: